mi6/ic-ui-kit/CHECKLIST.md

 If you have added a new feature, or fixed a bug, it is likely that in the ticket you followed, there was an acceptance criteria section.
 Any acceptance criteria within that section should be met, or discussed with the author of the issue.

-### Playground stories in React Storybook up to date

-Every component should have a comprehensive Playground storybook that allows users to modify every property to manual test for issues.
-If you have added or modified the properties of a component you need to make sure the corresponding Playground is updated.

-React Storybooks are found in `packages/react/src/stories`.
-You can run storybook locally with `npm run storybook`, and react will be on [port 6007](http://localhost:6007)

 ## Testing

 ### Relevant unit tests and visual regression tests added